 - Recognize and intervene in medical emergencies related to toxicology, hazardous materials, infectious disease, and hematology.
 Include poisoning, drug overdose, and transmission of infectious diseases.

 - Identify pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the patient with cardiovascular disease/injury based on 3-lead and 12-lead cardiac monitoring and interpretation.
 Define cardiovascular anatomy and physiology, cardiovascular pathologies and management, and adjunctive diagnostics.

 - Utilize assessment findings to formulate a field impression and implement the treatment plan for obstetric, neonatal, pediatric, geriatric, and chronic-care patients.

-Opportunities for Employment: Opportunities for paramedics include employment by fire and rescue service providers, hospitals, school systems, industry, ambulance and transportation services, local, state and federal government agencies, humanitarian relief organizations, and the military.
+Opportunities for paramedics include employment by fire and rescue service providers, hospitals, school systems, industry, ambulance and transportation services, local, state and federal government agencies, humanitarian relief organizations, and the military.

-Program Requirements: Admission to the program will be governed by the requirements for general admission to the College and the Commonwealth of Virginia Office of Emergency Medical Services.
+The paramedic curriculum is an academically rigorous program, but one having the potential to provide a rewarding career for participants.
+Admission to the program will be governed by the requirements for general admission to the College and the Commonwealth of Virginia Office of Emergency Medical Services.
 Individuals who have a felony conviction may not be eligible to take the certification exam.